 If you open a Fornax demo notebook and get a popup window asking you to select a kernel, choose the kernel from the drop down menu with the same name as the notebook you are opening.

-If you open any other notebook and get a popup window asking you to select a kernel, python3
+If you open any other notebook and get a popup window asking you to select a kernel, python3 is usually the best choice.

-Terminal: To activate a specific environment from the terminal, run: source $ENV_DIR/{environment-name}/bin/activate
+Terminal: To activate a specific environment from the terminal, run: source $ENV_DIR/{environment-name}/bin/activate.

-For example, to activate the py-light_curve_classifier
+For example, to activate the py-light_curve_classifier environment, run:

-and the following to deactivate it:
+source $ENV_DIR/py-light_curve_classifier/bin/activateand the following to deactivate it:

-Install Additional Software¶
+deactivateInstall Additional Software¶

 To install additional Python software, you can either update an existing environment or create a new one.